Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Introduction

 for $\mathbf{R}|\{\longX=\longx\}$, the multivariate response conditioned on the long term environment.
 Again, evaluating $f_{\mathbf{R}|\longX}$ can be prohibitively expensive, due the potential complexities of $f_{\shortX|\longX}(\longx)$ and $g_\mathbf{R}(\shortx)$.
 A natural approach to quantify the risk to a structure is then to estimate the probability of failure $p$ due to response $\mathbf{R}$ and environment $\longX$.
 For $\mathbf{R} = (R_1, \ldots, R_d)\in {\mathcal{E}_{\mathbf{R}}}$, this can be written

 the probability that at least one response component $R_i$, $i=1,\ldots, d$, exceeds its critical level $r_\text{Cr}^{(i)} \in \RR$.
 This can be written using \eqref{equation:resp_density} as

-and the integral evaluated numerically by sampling repeatedly from models for $\mathbf{R}|\{\longX=\longx\}$ and $\longX$.
+{where $I$ is the indicator function which takes the value unity when its argument is true, and value zero otherwise,} and the integral evaluated numerically by sampling repeatedly from models for $\mathbf{R}|\{\longX=\longx\}$ and $\longX$.
 Throughout, we assume the density $f_\longX$ of the long term environment $\longX$ is either known or estimable, possibly using extreme value techniques (e.g., as in Section~\ref{section:application}).
 Evaluation of \eqref{equation:multi_d_matt_target} is thus solely made difficult by the computational expense required to obtain draws of $\mathbf{R}|\{\longX=\longx\}$.

 We aim to minimise the uncertainty in estimating \eqref{equation:multi_d_matt_target} given a budget of a set number of realisations of $\mathbf{R}|\{\longX=\longx\}$.
 We use the available budget efficiently by making informed choices about the values of $\longX$ at which to sample from $\mathbf{R}|\{\longX=\longx\}$.
 Typically, methods for the efficient evaluation of \eqref{equation:multi_d_matt_target} target values of $\longX$ contributing most to the integral.
 In the simplest terms, this is achieved by targetting regions where the value of the integrand